Katherine Mary Clutterbuck: Return from retirement and the Stolen Generations

 She refused to have the building dedicated, believing that its non-denominational status would encourage patronage by the children, and it was not until after her death in February 1948 that Anglican Archbishop Moline dedicated the chapel.
 In 1937, fund-raising by a group known as the "Virgillians", led by Mary Durack, enabled further development of the site and in 1938–41 a kindergarten and another cottage were constructed.

 With the onset of World War 2 most of the children were evacuated to the Duke of York Hotel at Greenbushes.
 Some children required specialised medical attention and attendance at Perth hospitals however, and so Ruth Lefroy purchased a cottage at Roleystone.
 After the war, the Roleystone property was sold and the proceeds used to pay for the construction of "Memorial cottage".

 In 1946, funds from the Lotteries Commission helped build "Gran's Cottage" (as she was then known) as a private residence for Sister Kate.
 Soon after however, she died suddenly at Tresillian Hospital in Nedlands at the age of 86.

-Most of her foster-children were with her from babyhood to maturity: they called her "Mum", and in later years "Gran".
-She was not a big woman and was said to have an English complexion, and radiated kindliness with a quiet strength that won respect and confidence from young and old.